mckinsey/vizro/vizro-core/docs/pages/explanation/faqs.md

 For a more detailed comparison, it may help to visit the introductory articles of [Dash](https://medium.com/plotly/introducing-dash-5ecf7191b503), [Streamlit](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace) and [Vizro](https://quantumblack.medium.com/introducing-vizro-a-toolkit-for-creating-modular-data-visualization-applications-3a42f2bec4db), to see how each tool serves a distinct purpose, and could be the best tool of choice.

-## How does Vizro compare with Python packages and business intelligence (BI) tools such as Streamlit, Tableau and PowerBI
+## How does Vizro compare with Python packages and business intelligence (BI) tools?
 There are a number of Python packages and BI tools which offer support for visualization applications (such as Streamlit, Plotly/Dash, Tableau and PowerBI).

 Vizro is intended to support several niches between the benefits from those tools, rather than being in direct comparison with any single tool.
 Therefore, direct comparisons are often only partially suitable, given the many features offered across this landscape.